 - Make sure your stamp is dry before using it again.

 Because stamps can be expensive, caring for them properly means a long time of crafting fun for you and the kids.
 These tips will help save the life of your stamps.

 - Clean your stamps after each use to keep the stamp design crisp and ink build up from happening.

 - Don’t soak your stamps in water, over time this can erode the glue that holds the stamp to the handle.

 - You shouldn’t use rubbing alcohol, it can cause cracking.

-As much as you clean and care for your stamps, over time there will be some permanent staining as some inks will be more difficult to completely remove than others, this is to be expected.
+As much as you regularly clean and care for your stamps, over time there will be some permanent staining and this is to be expected, but they are perfectly clean.
 Have fun being creative and making your memories to share with others.